igrishaev/dos-and-donts/README.md

     "very-very-long-one": 3,
   }
   ```
+- Write unit tests for both server and UI sides immediately once you've started
+  a new project.

 - Classes are not data.
 Prefer plain data structures like lists and maps over
   classes.
 Usually, structures are fast and covers the most of requirements.